atchudan/spotify-powerbi-dashboard/README.md

      └── artist_genres.png

 # 🚀 How to Use the Dashboard
-1.Download the .pbix file
+1. Download the .pbix file
-2.Open it in Power BI Desktop
+2. Open it in Power BI Desktop
-3.Explore the visuals using slicers:
+3. Explore the visuals using slicers:
    -Artist
    -Genre
    -Year
    -Explicit
-4.Switch pages using the bottom tabs
+4. Switch pages using the bottom tabs

 # 🤝 Feedback & Contributions
 Feel free to open issues, suggest improvements, or fork the repository.